dylangaeta/JHU-thesis-LaTeX/README.md

 1. **Download ZIP from GitHub:**
    - Click the green "Code" button above
    - Select "Download ZIP"
-   - Save `HopkinsDissertation-main.zip` to your computer
+   - Save `JHU-thesis-LaTeX-main.zip` to your computer

 2. **Upload to Overleaf:**
    - Go to [Overleaf.com](https://www.overleaf.com/)
    - Click "New Project" → "Upload Project"
-   - Select the downloaded `HopkinsDissertation-main.zip` file
+   - Select the downloaded `JHU-thesis-LaTeX-main.zip` file
    - Overleaf will automatically extract and set up your project

 3. **Start editing:**